 2. See the most important things at a glance

-First and foremost, you will want to make sure you’re not getting lost in the middle of all your folders.
+You will want to make sure you’re not getting lost in the middle of all your folders.

 But, remember to make the essentials visible right away.